Attend our monthly public lectures or

 See below for full details of upcoming and past talks.
 Do you have a particular topic in mind?
 Contact us to request a bespoke talk.

-Black History Walks in London Volume 1 is out in October 2020 from Jacaranda Books
+Black History Walks in London Volume 1 is out now from Jacaranda Books.

 Upcoming & Past Talks